Minal06/Minal06/README.md

 - 🔭 I’m currently working on a hoard arena wave game.
-- 🌱 I’m currently learning Animation on Unity Learn Creative Core.
+- 🌱 I’m currently learning VFX on Unity Learn Creative Core.
 - 👯 I’m looking to collaborate on anything.
 I just need to have my hands full!
 - 🤔 I’m looking for help with finding a game dev job :D!
 - 💬 Ask me about my doggo!